getzola/zola/docs/content/documentation/content/page.md

 ## Summary

-You can ask Gutenberg to create a summary if you only want to show the first paragraph of each page in a list for example.
+You can ask Zola to create a summary if you only want to show the first paragraph of each page in a list for example.

 To do so, add <code>&lt;!-- more --&gt;</code> in your content at the point